sustainablegrowth/ud4h-hiaa-api/README.md

 ## Detail Data Request API
 Base URL: http://api.ud4htools.com/hmapi_post_custom_inputs/EPAP/

 HTTP Request Type: POST

 ### Request Parameters

 Parameter | Description
 --------- | -----------
-clientid | Email address associated with the client registration.
-See __User Registration__ section above. postjson | JSON-formatted string containing at least a set of 12-character GEOID10s, but can also contain other cutom input values whose keys match the EPAP schema.
+clientid | Required.
+Email address associated with the client registration.
+See __User Registration__ section above. postjson | Required.
+JSON-formatted string containing at least a set of 12-character GEOID10s, but can also contain other cutom input values whose keys case-sensitive match the EPAP schema.
+Use __EPAP Schema Metadata API__ (above) to get a list of available field names.
+See baseonly | Optional.
+If set to '1', directs API to ignore any custom inputs in the supplied postjson variable and simply return all baseline data.

 ### Response Output
-JSON is returned with two main branches:
+a GeoJSON-formatted string is returned with two main branches:

-1. A GeoJSON-compliant FeatureCollection section containing
+1. A GeoJSON-compliant FeatureCollection section containing, for each feature in the  the polygonal
 2. A __responseinfo__ section containing information about the request just made:

 Key | Description